What Are Peptides?

 Hormone Peptides

-Peptides vs. Proteins
+Peptides vs. Proteins: Key Differences

 | Feature | Peptides | Proteins |